Symbiotic behaviour in the Public Goods game with altruistic punishment: Results

 We note again that this complex and interesting mechanism is spontaneous and does not require any external influence on how cooperators and punishers interact.
-It is interesting to note how this emergent phenomenon shares many similarities with cyclic alliances, a process where different strategies cyclically dominate most of the population, in a process that results in a system that is more robust to the invasion of foreign strategies ~\cite{Szabo2007,Cazaubiel2017}.
+It is interesting to note how this emergent phenomenon shares many similarities with cyclic alliances {in which} different strategies cyclically dominate most of the population. {This process results} in a system that is more robust to the invasion of foreign strategies ~\cite{Szabo2007,Cazaubiel2017}.
 Nevertheless, we also note that here the symbiotic effect is achieved without the need of a cyclic dominance structure.

-We extend the analysis by simulating a well-mixed population, in which players can copy any random player in the entire population, instead of only its closest neighbours and the public goods group are also random.
-This type of connection network generally negates the effect of spatial reciprocity.
+{We extend the analysis by simulating a well-mixed population by allowing agents to copy any other player in the entire population, instead of one of its closest neighbours.
+Besides this, all players in their public goods groups are also randomly selected in each step.
+This is done to minimize the effects of the spatial distribution, since this kind of topology is known to neutralize spatial reciprocity.}

 Fig.~\ref{fig-well-mixed} presents the population evolution comparing the square lattice with the well-mixed case for the same parameters ($r=3.8$ and $\gamma=1.2$) in the symbiosis region.
 While altruistic behaviour thrives in the square lattice, it becomes quickly extinct in the well-mixed network.
 Note that cooperation would also be condemned here if there were no punishers.
 We see that even if the parameters are identical, the well-mixed setting forbids the symbiotic phenomenon from taking place due to the lack of spatial organization.
 This, again, strengthens our claim that the symbiosis seen in our model has a deep relation to the spatial distribution of the strategies.

-We complete our analysis by studying the average ratio $\rho_P/\rho_C$ of the strategies in the symbiosis region.
-In our model, we expect that punishers function as a protection to cooperators, in such a way that this ratio provides us with an estimate of how many punishers are needed for each cooperator in any given region of symbiosis, on average.
-It is important however to understand that this ratio only makes sense for regions where $\rho_C \neq 0$.
-We first note that, in the symbiosis region, this ratio is almost independent of the value of $\gamma$ (data not shown).
-Because of that, we only present in Fig~\ref{fig-ratio} its dependence on $r/G$ and set $\gamma=1$.
-Note that there are huge fluctuations in this value when $\rho_C \to 0$ ($r/G\simeq0.64$), due to the finite size of the population.